St. Olaf College: Athletics

 St. Olaf's athletic teams are called the Oles.
 Their colors are black and gold.
 The college is a member of the NCAA Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Minnesota Intercollegiate Athletic Conference (MIAC) in most sports since the 1974–75 academic year (of which it was also a member from 1920–21 to 1949–50), while its Alpine and Nordic skiing teams compete as Independents.
 The Oles competed in the Midwest Collegiate Athletic Conference (MCAC, known as the Midwest Conference since 1994–95) from 1952–53 to 1973–74.

 St. Olaf competes in 26 intercollegiate varsity sports (13 for men and 13 for women).
 Men's sports include baseball, basketball, cross country, football, golf, hockey, skiing (Nordic and Alpine), soccer, swimming & diving, tennis, and track & field (indoor and outdoor); women's sports include basketball, cross country, golf, ice hockey, skiing (Nordic and Alpine), soccer, softball, swimming & diving, tennis, track & field (indoor and outdoor), and volleyball.
 Former sports included men's wrestling.

+The St. Olaf men's soccer team won the NCAA Division III men's soccer tournament in 2023, defeating Amherst College 2-1 in overtime.
+The men's cross country team won the Division III national championship in 2013.
+The women's nordic ski team is a 10-time national United States Collegiate Ski and Snowboard Association champion, including four consecutive national team titles from 2022 through 2025.

+St. Olaf also has many student-coached club and intramural sports teams that compete within the student body and also inter-college.
+Notable are the St. Olaf ultimate teams.
+The men's team is the Berzerkers.
+The women's team is the Vortex, after changing its name from Durga in 2015).

+The Berzerkers won the men's Division III national championship in 2024, defeating Williams College 15-12 in the final of the USA Ultimate Nationals.

-St. Olaf also has many student-coached club and intramural teams that compete within the student body and also inter-college.
-Notable are the St. Olaf Ultimate teams, The Berzerkers and Durga (team name changed to Vortex in 2015), which make an annual trip to a national collegiate tournament (Spring Ultimax) in North Carolina.
-The women's Ultimate teams have been successful at the national level for many years.
-In 2011, Durga played at the Division III Nationals tournament in Buffalo, New York, finishing in seventh place.
-The team also played in the DIII Nationals tournament in 2014.
+The women's ultimate teams have been successful at the national level for many years.
+In 2011, Durga played at the Division III national tournament in Buffalo, New York, finishing in seventh place.
+The team also played in the Division III Nationals tournament in 2014.
 In 2017, Vortex again qualified for the national tournament in Kentucky and placed seventh.
-In 2018, Vortex won the DIII national championship in Rockford, Illinois.
-After that success, Vortex placed third at the DIII National tournament in College Station, Texas.
+In 2018, Vortex won the Division III national championship in Rockford, Illinois, and placed third at the Division III national tournament in 2019 in College Station, Texas, The Vortex had a third place finish at the 2025 Division III USA Ultimate championships.

 The St. Olaf Dance Team supports St. Olaf athletic teams (football, men's/women's soccer and basketball) with halftime performances and competes in intercollegiate events every year.
 It has performed in the Minnesota Swarm lacrosse team's halftime show and placed third in its division at the 2011 St. Thomas Invitational.